U.S. Route 158: Route description

 with Interstate 40 and the expressway Silas Creek Parkway (NC 67).
 US 158 leaves the road to merge with the freeway Salem Parkway (US 421) for a short concurrency through the downtown area.
-Just east of town, it leaves US 421 and turns roughly north, closely paralleling nearby US 311, heading into Walkertown where both routes intersect NC 66.
-Here, Motorists can use NC 66 to connect between US 158 and US 311 within town.
+Just east of town, it leaves US 421 and turns roughly north, closely paralleling nearby US 311, heading into Walkertown where both routes intersect with the future Interstate 74, which is currently designated as NC 74, and NC 66.
+Here, Motorists can use both NC 66 and NC 74 to connect between US 158 and US 311 within town.
 It then passes through Belews Creek, taking on a northeasterly path and effectively bypassing the Kernersville area, and passes thru Stokesdale where it meets two more NC Highways, NC 65, and NC 68.
 Shortly after, it passes through the north part of Summerfield, intersecting Interstate 73 (which carries U.S. Route 220 along it).
 It then leads further east to Reidsville, where it links to US 29 Business.
 From Reidsville, US 158 connects the northern counties of North Carolina, going through the cities and towns of Yanceyville, Roxboro, Oxford, Henderson, Roanoke Rapids, Murfreesboro, and Elizabeth City.

 From North Carolina Highway 168 (NC 168) eastward, it carries traffic from the Norfolk region to the Outer Banks.
 Normally, the route is a four-lane undivided highway with a speed limit of 50 mph in Dare County, from its eastern terminus to the Wright Memorial Bridge.
 Most of the route is otherwise a four-lane divided highway with a 55 mph speed limit until NC 168 (which carries traffic to Chesapeake, Virginia), where it turns left at an at-grade intersection.
 It then returns to being undivided.

 In Dare County, the highway runs in a north–south direction, although it is signed west–east.
 It acts as a bypass route for the Virginia Dare Trail (NC 12), which runs parallel to US 158 to the east.
 For the entire length of the Outer Banks, US 158 is known as Croatan Highway.